Daniel W. Marmon: Biography

 Born in Logan County, Ohio, Marmon was orphaned at age five and raised by his industrialist uncle, Eli Stubbs.
-As a boy, Marmon spent a great deal of time visiting the E. & A. H. Nordyke plant, a maker of milling equipment.
+As a child, he spent a great deal of time visiting the E. & A. H. Nordyke plant, a maker of milling equipment.

-In 1865, after his graduation from Earlham College, Daniel become an equal partner in the mill construction business, and the company was renamed Nordyke Marmon & Company.
+In 1865, after his graduation from Earlham College, Marmon become an equal partner in the mill construction business, and the company was renamed Nordyke Marmon & Company.
 It became most notable for its automobiles.

-In 1882 Daniel and his wife Elizabeth purchased their property at 1100 East Shore Drive on Lake Maxinkuckee's East Shore.
+In 1882, Marmon and his wife Elizabeth purchased their property at 1100 East Shore Drive on Lake Maxinkuckee's East Shore.
 It contained a small cottage and over time, the cottage was expanded and outbuildings constructed.

-Daniel and Elizabeth had two sons, Walter and Howard, who founded the Marmon Motor Car Company.
+Marmon and Elizabeth had two sons, Walter and businessman Howard.

-Daniel W. Marmon died from arteriosclerosis at his home in Indianapolis on May 10, 1909, and was buried at Crown Hill Cemetery.
+Marmon died on May 10, 1909, in Indianapolis, from arteriosclerosis, and was buried at Crown Hill Cemetery.